vectorgrp/sil-kit/docs/index.rst

 =============================================
-Vector SilKit
+Vector SIL Kit
 =============================================

-The Vector SilKit is a runtime component that enables distributed simulation for automotive applications.
-For this, the Vector SilKit provides:
+The Vector SIL Kit is a runtime component that enables distributed simulation for automotive applications.
+For this, the Vector SIL Kit provides:

 * Communication on different abstraction levels including